Humboldt-WI/blog/content/research/information_systems_1819/test.md

 <br>
 <br>
 Here we have a review from yelp that consists of five sentences.
 The highlighted sentences in red deliver stronger meaning compared to the others and inside, the words *delicious* and *amazing* contribute the most in attributing the positive attitude contained in this review.
-HAN predicts pretty well the most relevant information as it assorts with what we would intuitively gain from this review. <br>
+HAN predicts pretty well the most relevant information as it asserts with what we would intuitively gain from this review. <br>
 <br>

 ### Architecture of Hierarchical Attention Network